title: "Build an NFT marketplace" authors: "Benjamin Fuentes (Marigold)" last_update: date: 22 May 2024

 The FA2 standard does not require a mint entrypoint, but you can add one if you want to allow the contract to create more tokens after it is originated.
 If you don't include a mint entrypoint or a way to create tokens, you must initialize the storage with all of the token information when you originate the contract.
 This mint entrypoint accepts a name, description, symbol, and IPFS URL to an image.
 It also accepts an ID number for the token, which the front end will manage; you could also set up the contract to remember the ID number for the next token.

 First, this code verifies that the transaction sender is one of the administrators.
 Then it creates a token metadata object with information from the parameters and adds it to the token_metadata big-map in the storage.
-Note that the decimals metadata field is set to 0 because the token is an NFT and therefore has only one unit.
+Note that the decimals metadata field is set to 0 because the token is an NFT and therefore doesn't need any decimal places in its quantity.

 3. Run one of these commands to accept or decline LIGO's analytics policy: